ShahrozK/NewP-demo/README.md

 # NewP-demo
-This is my first repository
+This is my first repository.
+Author-Shahroz Javed